bedrockio/bedrock-core/services/api/src/utils/fixtures/README.md

 Certain types of fields will be transformed when importing.

-### File Transforms
+### File Uploads

-Inside fixtures, fields ending in media or known file types will be converted to `Upload` objects and attached:
+Files can be referenced and transformed inside fixtures.
+In the example below, the referenced files will be transformed to `Upload` objects when the schema type for that field is `ObjectId`.

 ```json
 {